Joshua Goldberg

 Playwright, Composer & Lyricist | Director | Teaching Artist

 Joshua Goldberg is a theatre artist based in Portsmouth, New Hampshire.
 He is a 2021 graduate of Bennington College, where he received a BA with concentrations in Drama, Music, and Playwriting.
 Since he started acting at age 7, Josh has worked in the theatre as a playwright/composer, director, choreographer, stage manager, designer, educator, administrator, and more.
 A number of his family musicals for young performers have been produced throughout seacoast New Hampshire, including An Oz Story, Get A Life!, and Belle of the Barn Dance.
-Other recent directing credits include teen productions of PippinInto The Woods, and Heathers at Upside Arts, as well a number of Elementary and Middle School productions.
+Other recent directing credits include teen productions of Pippin, Children of Eden, and 9 to 5 at Upside Arts, as well a number of Elementary, Middle, and High School productions.
 Josh is the Managing Director at youth theatre company Upside Arts, a Company Artist at New Hampshire Theatre Project, and Webmaster for The Players' Ring Theatre and MusicalArts Academy of Music and Dance.

 My Work